 For each region, it is our plan to work with a local partner to produce an accessible chapter publication in a large edition, which we can disseminate locally for a small fee or even for free (depending on support).
 A small part of the print run will be hardcover bound and available for sale through our website, at photo fairs and specialized bookshops.

-Gallery prints from The Europeans are for sale in three different sizes: 40×50 cm (edition 6), 80×100 cm (edition 4) and 120×150 cm (edition 2).
+Because of the Corona virus, our first regional exhibition The Former Capital has been postponed.
+Subsequently we decided to recreate the exhibition online, which you can visit here.
+You can support our project tremendously by renting or purchasing a print.
+Framed gallery prints from The Europeans are for sale in three different sizes: 42×51 cm (edition 6), 84×102 cm (edition 4) and 126×153 cm (edition 2).
 If it concerns a portrait, 33.3% goes to the person portrayed, 33.3% to the project (The Europeans) and 33.3% to the photographer (Rob Hornstra), after deduction of costs.
 In all other cases, 33.3% goes to a local cultural organisation, 33.3% to the project and 33.3% to the photographer.
-Please contact email@example.com you are interested in purchasing a print
+More information on www.robhornstra.com.

 You can also invite the project: bring us to your place in the heartland of Europe, propose a new chapter of the project, invite the project for talks, lectures, workshops or exhibitions.
 Please contact firstname.lastname@example.org and/or email@example.com for information and details.